-- Students are permitted to receive both credit and pay for internships.
+Students are permitted to receive both credit and get paid for internships.

-- Credit for an unpaid internship within for-profit organizations will not be permitted unless it meets Department of Labor criteria.
+Credit for an unpaid internship with for-profit organizations will not be permitted unless it meets Department of Labor criteria.

-- Students are permitted to have unpaid, for-credit internships within non-profit organizations.
+Students are permitted to have unpaid, for-credit internships with not-for-profit organizations.

 The guided internship is not a means simply to earn college credits by going to work; it is a structured, guided, intensive independent study project, involving the student, an academic sponsor, and the student's field supervisor, all of whom must understand and promote the fulfillment of the learning contract.
 The student will apply, critique and extend knowledge they have gained in the classroom.
 Students can seek out new theory and findings relevant to the particular context they are working in and produce a final project which presents their insights and recommendations in an academically rigorous, rhetorically competent manner.